PlainRecalls

 Recall Insight

 This CPSC action (record #19139) was formally reported on June 20, 2019.
-It is classified under Moderate severity, with a current status of Active.
+The CPSC does not publish a hazard classification for its recalls, so this record carries no agency severity grade, with a current status of Active.
 The recalling firm is not specified in the federal record.
 Federal records list the affected scope as About 7,800.

 The documented reason for this recall is: The light kit wires can be damaged, posing an electric shock hazard to the consumer.
 Distribution information was not included in the agency filing, so consumers should assume broad potential exposure until the firm publishes point-of-sale details.
 The remedy documented by the agency is: Consumers should immediately stop using the recalled ceiling fans and contact Hunter to receive a free replacement light kit. - consumers holding this product should act on that instruction rather than relying on general guidance.